Unchpokable/Draw-Anywhere/README.md

 - P - open pen config ("Pen" icon on toolbar)
 - Alt+S - screenshot ("Camera" icon on toolbar)
 - Settings can be opened only by clicking its icon

+# Known issues
+- If you're using Windows scaling with low resolution monitors, be ready for Ui will break